laravel/docs/pennant.md

 }
 ```

-If no scope is provided via the `for` method, a feature check will now use the currently authenticated user's team.
+If no explicit scope is provided via the `for` method, the feature check will now use the currently authenticated user's team as the default scope:

     Feature::active('billing-v2');

-    // is now equivalent to...
+    // Is now equivalent to...

     Feature::for($user->team)->active('billing-v2');

 <a name="identifying-scope"></a>
 ### Identifying Scope

-Implementing the `FeatureScopeable` contract on your scope objects allows you to customize what is passed to the underlying Pennant drivers.
+Pennant's built-in `array` and `database` storage drivers know how to properly store scope identifiers for all PHP primitive as well as Eloquent models.
+However, if your application implements a third-party Pennant driver, that driver may not know how to properly store an identifier for an Eloquent model or other custom types in your application.

+In light of this, Pennant allows you to format scope values for storage by implementing the `FeatureScopeable` contract on the objects in your application that are used as Pennant scopes.

-Imagine you are using two different feature drivers in a single application, perhaps the built-in database driver and a 3rd party "Flag Rocket" driver.
-The "Flag Rocket" driver requires a `FlagRocketUser` to identify a user.
-The database driver, however, can handle an Eloquent model.
-Implementing the `toFeatureIdentifier` method allows you to customize the scope passed to each driver.
+For example, imagine you are using two different feature drivers in a single application: the built-in `database` driver and a third-party "Flag Rocket" driver.
+The "Flag Rocket" driver does not know how to properly store an Eloquent model.
+Instead, it requires a `FlagRocketUser` instance.
+By implementing the `toFeatureIdentifier` defined by the `FeatureScopeable` contract, we can customize the storable scope value provided to each driver used by our application:

 ```php
 <?php